Leipzig: 20th century

 On 9 November 1938, as part of Kristallnacht, in Gottschedstrasse, synagogues and businesses were set on fire.
 Only a couple of days later, on 11 November 1938, many Jews in the Leipzig area were deported to the Buchenwald Concentration Camp.
 As World War II came to an end, much of Leipzig was destroyed.
-Following the war, the Communist Party of Germany (German: Kommunistische Partei Deutschlands, KPD) provided aid for the reconstruction of the city.
+Following the war, the Communist Party of Germany provided aid for the reconstruction of the city.

 In 1933, a census recorded that over 11,000 Jews were living in Leipzig.
 In the 1939 census, the number had fallen to roughly 4,500, and by January 1942 only 2,000 remained.
 In that month, these 2,000 Jews began to be deported.
-On 13 July 1942, 170 Jews were deported from Leipzig to Auschwitz Concentration Camp.
-On 19 September 1942, 440 Jews were deported from Leipzig to Theresienstadt Concentration Camp.
-On 18 June 1943, the remaining 18 Jews still in Leipzig were deported from Leipzig to Auschwitz Concentration Camp.
+On 13 July 1942, 170 Jews were deported from Leipzig to Auschwitz concentration camp.
+On 19 September 1942, 440 Jews were deported from Leipzig to Theresienstadt concentration camp.
+On 18 June 1943, the remaining 18 Jews still in Leipzig were deported from Leipzig to Auschwitz.
 According to records of the two waves of deportations to Auschwitz there were no survivors.
 According to records of the Theresienstadt deportation, only 53 Jews survived.

+During the German invasion of Poland at the start of World War II, in September 1939, the Gestapo carried out arrests of prominent local Poles, and seized the Polish Consulate and its library.
+In 1941, the American Consulate was also closed by order of the German authorities.
+During the war, Leipzig was the location of five subcamps of the Buchenwald concentration camp, in which over 8,000 men, women and children were imprisoned, mostly Polish, Jewish, Soviet and French, but also Italian, Czech and Belgian.
+In April 1945, most surviving prisoners were sent on death marches to various destinations in Saxony and German-occupied Czechoslovakia, whereas prisoners of the Leipzig-Thekla subcamp who were unable to march were either burned alive, shot or beaten to death by the Gestapo, SS, Volkssturm and German civilians in the Abtnaundorf massacre.
+Some were rescued by Polish forced laborers of another camp; at least 67 people survived.
+84 victims were buried on 27 April 1945, however, the total number of victims remains unknown.

 During World War II, Leipzig was repeatedly struck by Allied bombing raids, beginning in 1943 and lasting until 1945.
 The first raid occurred on the morning of 4 December 1943, when 442 bombers of the Royal Air Force (RAF) dropped a total amount of almost 1,400 tons of explosives and incendiaries on the city, destroying large parts of the city centre.
 This bombing was the largest up to that time.
 Due to the close proximity of many of the buildings hit, a firestorm occurred.
 This prompted firefighters to rush to the city; however, they were unable to control the fires.
 Unlike the firebombing of the neighbouring city of Dresden, this was a largely conventional bombing with high explosives rather than incendiaries.
 The resultant pattern of loss was a patchwork, rather than wholesale loss of its centre, but was nevertheless extensive.